(last updated 3 January 2021)

 2) A letter written to the Army Office by Edward Richard, listing all of his deceased son Aubrey's living relatives, did not include James Harry Hickmott, suggesting that he had died before then.
 The Catherine House index shows that a James H. Hickmott, born in around 1881, died in the Farnham RD of Surrey in 1918 (2a, 185).

 3) Jessie Isabel Hickmott married Ernest John Freemantle, the son of John Freemantle snr and Kate Smith, in London on 6 December 1913 (John jnr was born at Brighton in around 1886).
-The wedding certificate obtained from Ancestry's London parishes database shows the wedding took place at St Dionis Church in Fulham, Jessie Isabel was a 25 year-old spinster and Ernest a 27 year-old bachelor and schoolmaster (his father was also a schoolmaster).
+The wedding certificate obtained from Ancestry's London parishes database shows their marriage took place at St Dionis Church in Fulham, Jessie Isabel was a 25 year-old spinster and Ernest a 27 year-old bachelor and schoolmaster (his father was also a schoolmaster).
 Ernest and Jessie were both living at 5 Minosa Street in Fulham at the time of the wedding which was witnessed by Philip George and Jessie Nora Hickmott.
 It seems that the married couple eventually went to Wales to live for the UK National Probate Calendar shows that Jessie died at the Royal Infirmary in Cardiff on 9 March 1932.
 She was then living at 331 Caerphilly Road in Whitchurch in Cardiff.
 Her probate was assigned to her husband Ernest John Freemantle, clerk, and her sister Effie Jeffery (wife of Fred Jeffery).

-4) The Catherine House records show that Effie Hartridge Hickmott married Fred Jeffery at Cardiff in 1928, and that Effie Jeffery, aged 80 years, died in the Cardiff registration district of Glamorgan in 1959 (we think that Fred had died there three years earlier although this has to be confirmed).
+4) The Catherine House records show that Effie Hartridge Hickmott married Fred Jeffery at Cardiff in 1928, and that Effie Jeffery, aged 80 years, died in the Cardiff registration district of Glamorgan in 1959 (we think Fred had died there three years earlier although this has to be confirmed).
 We don't know if they had any children.

 Arquata Scrivia Communal Extension Cemetery in Itay